Books and Vintage Merchandise Store

 A sampling of postcards from Volume 3 follows:

-Above is a postcard of the mutually smitten young lovers Robert Burns and Mary Campbell—smitten, that is, at least as far as Burns was concerned, for the months of April and May of 1776, after which his romantic attentions were directed further afield.
+Above is a postcard of the mutually smitten young lovers Robert Burns and Mary Campbell—smitten (as far as Burns was concerned), for the months of April and May of 1776, after which his romantic attentions were directed further afield.

-Postcard published in 1905 on the centennial of the death of Friedrich Schiller
+A handsome postcard in the Art Nouveau style, published in 1905 on the centennial of the death of German literary giant Friedrich Schiller.

 Authors in Authorized Images Volume 3: